qwaneu/qwaneu.github.io/_drafts/under-pressure.md

 spent on learning, on doing structural fixes in the build pipeline, etc.
 Productivity is about being valuable in the short term and in the long term.

+Productivity and ROI are not independent.
+Productivity is an enabler for increasing ROI: by becoming more productive, a team can deliver value earlier, for lower costs.
+Smoothness of delivery makes it possible to steer software products.

 Fixing defects, context switching because of late feedback, keeping an eye on running builds and restarting them a few times because of flaky tests are all activities that lower productivity, like illustrated by the picture below.

 ![late feedback creates waste](/attachments/blogposts/2020/productivity-waste.jpg)

+**In a team based context, productivity is a systemic property** - it emerges from the interactions between the team members from how the organizational context interacts with the team.

 So what can a team do to improve productivity? **Regular reflection is key**: reflect on your way of working, look for better ways of organizing your work,